mohamedelsharkawy-coder/English-Arabic-Sign-Language-Recognition-Project/README.md

-# 🤟 English and Arabic Sign Language Recognition Project
+# 🤟 English_Arabic Sign Language Recognition Project

 Hello👋, I'm Mohamed Elsharkawy, a Data Science and AI enthusiast 🤖❤️.
 I recently completed an English and Arabic Sign Language Recognition project 🧑‍💻✨ as a scaling up for my previous [Real-Time-American-Sign-Language-Recognition](https://github.com/mohamedelsharkawy-coder/Real-Time-American-Sign-Language-Recognition), furthering my skills in computer vision 🌟.
 This project was a big step in my learning journey into AI 📚, and I'm always seeking improvement through self-learning and creating projects 🔧⚒️.